 You are also able to specify that the software automatically includes inactive products with the POG indicator on.
 This means that the product should be on the current planogram.
 The user is also able to specify product ID values that should always be included in the range.
 This may be particularly helpful when working with cross merchandised products.

-Step 8: Select clusters and any additional market filters.
+Now you can select clusters and any additional market filters.

 First select which already set up clusters you wish to work with by ticking the applicable clusters on the drop-down menu.
 You can work with multiple at a time or one at a time.